Vitamin D3 Brain Health: Clinical Research & Mechanisms

 Inflammation reduction also contributes.
 Depression involves neuroinflammation.
 Vitamin D’s anti-inflammatory effects may help.

 Clinical trials show mixed results.
-Benefits are most pronounced in deficient individuals.
-Screening for deficiency before supplementation is recommended.
+Benefits prove most pronounced in deficient individuals.
+Screening for deficiency before supplementation brings the best outcomes.

 Neurodegenerative Disease Prevention